uadyfmat/hci-course-testrunner/Requirements/Metrics Related to Quality Attributes.md

 The procedure for the measurement will be carried out following the following steps:

-1. Prepare PR for the test.
+1. Prepare the Test Subjects for the test.
 1. Apply the task completion test to the RP.
 1. Immediately after the completion of the test ask the question “How easy was it to perform the search task?”
-1. Provide the PR with the scale sheet to record their response.
+1. Provide the Test Subject with the scale sheet to record their response.
-1. RP registers his perception of the level of simplicity and answers the question of why he assigned this value to it.
+1. Test Subject registers his perception of the level of simplicity and answers the question of why he assigned this value to it.
 1. Finish the application of the metric.
-1. Steps 1 through 6 are repeated until all PRs have participated.
+1. Steps 1 through 6 are repeated until all Test Subjects have participated.
-1. The average value of the results of the scale is calculated once all the tests have been applied and the usability has been measured with each PR.
+1. The average value of the results of the scale is calculated once all the tests have been applied and the usability has been measured with each Test Subject.

+#### ***Activities Calendar***

+Prior to the application of usability tests, the testing team must have done the following activities:

+* Select the Test Subjects and ask them about their schedule availability.
+* The Test Team will set a date and time for the application of the test and will communicate the chosen date to the Test Subjects through Microsoft Teams, email or DM.
+* Prepare the SEQ that will be delivered to the Test Subjects and the storage media for the data.

+The following activities will be carried out in chronological order for the application of the test:

+* Day 1: The Test Team wll ensure the integrity and visibility of the SEQ for its resolution.
+* Day 2: The test session of the application is carried out and the results of the questionnaires are collected.
+* Day 3: Calculations for the metric are performed and the results are interpreted.
+* Day 3: The data obtained is analyzed and possible changes are planned.